 “BR Pre-Expansion Period Equity Production” shall mean BR Equity Production, but in no event shall it be a value greater than BR Capacity.

-“BR Pre-Expansion Period Revenue Sharing Percentage” shall mean the percentage used to determine the portion of Third Party Revenue that shall be distributable to BR throughout the term of this Agreement; such percentage is determined each Month during the term hereof by dividing (i) BR Capacity for such Month minus BR Pre-Expansion Period Equity Production for such Month by (ii) Capacity for such Month minus BR Pre-Expansion Period Equity Production for such Month.
+“BR Pre-Expansion Period Revenue Sharing Percentage” shall mean the percentage used to determine the portion of Third Party Revenue that shall be distributable to BR throughout the term of this Agreement; such percentage is determined each Month during the term hereof by dividing (i) BR Capacity for such Month, as set forth in Schedule I attached hereto minus BR Pre-Expansion Period Equity Production for such Month by (ii) Capacity for such Month minus BR Pre-Expansion Period Equity Production for such Month.

 “Business Day” shall mean any day other than a Saturday, a Sunday, or national holiday beginning at eight (8) o’clock a.m.
 Central Clock Time and closing at five (5) o’clock p.m.
 Central Clock Time.

-“Capacity” shall mean the maximum amount of Gas volume that can flow during one (1) Day in the Facilities used to provide Gathering Service, determined in accordance with the formulas,assumptions, procedures, and guidelines set forth in Schedule II.
+“Capacity” shall mean the maximum amount of Gas volume that can flow during one (1) Day in the Facilities used to provide Gathering Service, determined in accordance with the formulas, procedures, and guidelines set forth in Schedule II.

 “Day” shall mean a period of twenty-four (24) consecutive hours beginning and ending at nine o'clock a.m.
 Central Clock Time.